vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 · (c) There was an alternative method of starting with the Greek month of Dios which was to begin on a đate not later than a month of the autumnal equinox.

-(This corresponds to the Indian month of Kārlika, as later defined in Siddhantic calendars).
+(This corresponds to the Indian month of Kārlika, as later defined in Siddhāntic calendars).

 (8) Luni-solar adjustment was done by the nineteen year cycle (vide § 32-34).